Olympic champ Jepchirchir wins 50th women’s Boston Marathon - NewsBreak

 At Wellesley College, the women’s school near the halfway point, the iconic “scream tunnel” was back after the pandemic-induced absence — and louder than ever.
 One spectator in Wellesley held a sign that read “50 Years Women Running Boston,” along with names of the eight who broke the gender barrier in 1972.

-Five of the original pioneers returned for this year’s celebration, including Valerie Rogosheske, who finished sixth in ’72; she served as the honorary starter for the women’s elite field and ran the race with her daughters, who held up banners marking the anniversary as they crossed the finish.
+Five of the original pioneers returned for this year’s celebration, including Valerie Rogosheske, who finished sixth in ‘72; she ran alongside her daughters this year and served as the honorary starter for the women’s elite field.

 Rogosheske, who wore Bib No. 1972, said at the starting line that she had been planning to hide in the bushes and run as a bandit 50 years ago until women got the go-ahead a few weeks before the race.